sanger-tol/hifi-trimmer/README.md

   --no-summary                    Skip writing a summary TSV with the number
-                                  of hits for each adapter -t, --threads INTEGER           Number of threads to use for compression --help                          Show this message and exit.
+                                  of hits for each adapter -t, --threads INTEGER           Number of threads to use for compression [default: 1]
+  --help                          Show this message and exit.
 ```

 To filter a bam file using the BED file:

 ```
-Usage: hifi_trimmer filter_bam [OPTIONS] BAM BED OUTFILE

   Filter the reads stored in a BAM file using the appropriate BED file produced by blastout_to_bed and write to a bgzipped fasta file.

   BAM: BAM file in which to filter reads
   BED: BED file describing regions of the read set to exclude.
   OUTFILE: File to write the filtered reads to (bgzipped).

 Options:
-  -t, --threads INTEGER  Number of threads to use for compression --help                 Show this message and exit.
+  -t, --threads INTEGER  Number of threads to use for compression  [default:
+                         1]
+  --help                 Show this message and exit.
 ```